Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 ![Screenshot of create a Reactor](/assets/images/setup_first_reactor/create-reactor.png)

-Thats it!
+That's it!
 Once you've saved your first Reactor, you can begin interacting with it via our API.

 <span class="base-alert info">
   <span>